 Click HERE for answers to some Frequently Asked Questions relating to the new lane inspection and certification process.

-In addition to setting and enforcing specifications for bowling equipment, the team also helps uphold the credibility of the sport and makes competition fair by inspecting lane beds in bowling centers to ensure that they meet USBC standards.
+In addition to setting and enforcing specifications for bowling equipment, the USBC Equipment Specifications and Certifications team also helps uphold the credibility of the sport and makes competition fair by analyzing lane inspection data to ensure that USBC standards are equitable.

 USBC local association officials visit bowling centers in their areas annually and use a variety of tools and instruments to perform a physical inspection of the lanes and their adjacent components such as the channels, channel depths, pin spots, and pin deck.
 Center inspections may begin April 1 and must be completed by Aug.
 31.